AdobeDocs/campaign-web.en/help/v8/workflows/activities/javascript-code.md

         task.postEvent(task.transitionByName("yoga"));
     ```

-1. Start the workflow.
-One of the two output transitions is activated, based on the value of the `interest` variable that has been passed through the External signal activity.
+1. Complete the configuration of each transition to suit your needs then start the workflow.
+One of the two output transitions is activated, based on the value of the `interest` variable that has been passed through the **External signal** activity.